rube-de/rofl-paymaster/rofl-relayer/README.md

-# ROFL Relayer
+# Paymaster Relayer

-Automated cross-chain message relay service that monitors Ping events on Ethereum and relays them to Oasis Sapphire using cryptographic proofs.
+Automated relay that watches PaymasterVault `PaymentInitiated` events on the source chain and submits Hashi receipt proofs to `CrossChainPaymaster` on Oasis Sapphire.

 ## Quick Start